-- Describe each surface water body and location its location relative to your site. - Describe the characteristics of the water: quality, flow, watershed source, current use, and receiving waters. - Cite all sources of information. - The level of detail is based on the risk your project would impact the surface water.
+- Describe each surface water body and location its location relative to your site. - Describe the characteristics of the water: quality, flow, watershed source, current use, and receiving waters. - Cite all sources of information. - The level of detail is based on the risk of your project impacting the surface water.